-Real Good Foods does have a third breakfast sandwich flavor that is not available locally for us, and that is turkey sausage.
-So if you find the turkey sausage at your local store, we would love to hear what you think of that particular flavor in the comments.
+Real Good Foods does have a third breakfast sandwich flavor, turkey sausage.
+It is not available in our stores.
+If you find the turkey sausage at your local store, let us know.
+We would love to hear what you think of that particular flavor in the comments.

 Convenience In A Box